 Martin Luther, tragically, was devoted to Mary, shown by some splendid work in her honor.
 But during his break with Rome, his fundamental idea of Deus solus, more of an angry reaction to Rome rather than a theological stand, relegated Mary’s help not only to a minimum but to almost nil.
 Instead of going to Mary and vowing perpetual chastity, he went to Scriptures and married.
 Yet in his last sermon on 17 January 1546, as death was approaching, he spoke, revealing what was ingrained in his soul: “Is Christ only to be adored?
 Or is the Holy Mother of God rather not to be honored.
 This is the woman who crushed the serpent’s head.
 Hear us.
 For your Son denies you nothing;” then his talk gradually reverted to his Deus solus.
 It was a sad picture of a man who had to deny what he deeply believes in simply out of spite for the papacy that he learned to detest. (link)

 The reluctance by some to acknowledge Mary’s unique role seems to be more about distancing ones self from the Catholic Church than a search for truth.
 All too often evidence takes a back seat to personal preference.
 Martin Luther was the father of the Protestant Reformation and I think it is safe to say that he was not the least bit shy when it came to distancing himself from the Catholic Church.
 And yet he wrote in a prologue to the Magnificat: "May the tender mother of God herself procure for me the Spirit of wisdom profitably and thoroughly to expound this song of hers."
 Also, in his last sermon at Wittenberg he said: "Is Christ only to be adored?
 Or is the holy Mother of God rather not to be honored?
 This is the woman who crushed the Serpent's head.
 Hear us.
 For your Son denies you nothing." (link)These are only a few examples.
 Many more could be given.
-The picture being put forth is that in his last Wittenberg sermon Luther "venerated Mary," "had nice things to say about Mary," "was devoted to Mary," and had Mary "ingrained in his soul."
+The picture being put forth is that in his last Wittenberg sermon Luther "venerated Mary," "had nice things to say about Mary," "was devoted to Mary," and Luther had Mary "ingrained in his soul."
 Let's take a closer look to see if the actual context supports these interpretations.
+The context does not support these assertions.

 Documentation

-A curious feature of all the differing uses of Luther's last Wittenberg sermon is that the same form of Luther's quote is put forth.
+A curious feature of all the differing uses of Luther's last Wittenberg sermon is that the same form of the quote is put forth.
 Where did it come from?
 Did these defenders of Rome actually read WA 51 and translate this quote into English?
 No, I don't think so.
-I thought for sure that the culprit would be either William Cole, Thomas O'Meara, Hilda Greyf, or Max Thurian.
-While Cole does mention this quote, it's not in the same form.
-The oldest form of the quote (matching the translation offered abve) I could locate was from Michael O'Carroll, Theotokos: A Theological Encyclopedia of the Blessed Virgin Mary (1982), page 228.
+The oldest form of the quote (matching the translation offered above) I could locate was from Michael O'Carroll, Theotokos: A Theological Encyclopedia of the Blessed Virgin Mary (1982), page 228.
 Notice in this rendering, "as death was approaching, he could thus recall the [Marian] piety of his early years":

 Is Christ alone to be venerated?